itskingori/itskingori.github.io/_posts/minutae/2013/2013-05-28-phpymyadmin-on-nginx-and-buntu-for-rds.md

 ---
 title: "PHPMyAdmin On Nginx (on Ubuntu) For RDS"
 category: minutae
+layout: post
 ---

 ###Installing PHPMyAdmin###

 An example using conditional filter expressions that have multiple conditional paths.
 Here is a simple conditional that can quickly become a drain on performance because of the order of parsing;

 <pre class="brush: bash">
 $ apt-get install phpmyadmin